Omurtag of Bulgaria: Relations with the Frankish Empire

 In 818 the Slavic tribes of the Timočani, Abodrites, and Braničevci (who inhabited the lands along the middle Danube, former Avar domains) rebelled against the increasingly centralized Bulgarian suzerainty in the west and sought the support of the Frankish Emperor Louis the Pious.
 Between 824 and 826 Omurtag approached the Frankish court with an attempt to seek a diplomatic resolution of the problem.
 Failing to gain Frankish co-operation, Omurtag issued an ultimatum in 826 and in 827 sent a fleet along the Danube and the Drava, which restored Bulgarian control over portions of southeastern Pannonia.
 The Franks were defeated in several minor fights.
+The Bulgarian victory was to a large extent because the Franks did not have claims for Bulgarian territories.
 After that short-term conflict the relations between the two countries improved and Omurtag replaced the local Slavic chiefs with his deputies.
 Similar events took place again in 829 with the same result.
 Those events were described in a memorial inscription for the zera-tarkhan Onegavon who drowned in the Tisza river.
 Furthermore, there was a large buffer zone between the Danube and the Tisza called Kazárország (inhabited by certain "Cozar" people) which separated the two states.
 The problems in that case were the attempts of several Slavic tribes to gain more autonomy which was at variance to the Bulgarian policy of centralization and incorporation of the Slavs.

 Another memorial inscription, for kopan Okorsis who drowned in the Dneper, testifies to military activities along the north-eastern border dating as early as 824.
 However, it is not certain whom the Bulgarians fought.
 It is usually agreed that it was the Magyars, but recently the opinion of Professor Ivan Bozhilov that the war was against the Khazars has become increasingly popular.
 Although there is no direct evidence for the outcome of the war, it can be assumed that it ended with a Bulgarian victory due to the swift and energetic precautions taken by Omurtag.